 If you have taken out a loan on your car from a bank, a car dealership, or an online lender, then you may want to calculate your car's equity to see if you could qualify for a personal loan.
 If you are struggling to get a personal loan because your credit score is bad, you may choose to use the value of your car to borrow money from a traditional lender or a reputable online lender.
 That is where an auto equity loan comes in.
 You can qualify for an auto or title equity loan using your car's equity.

 Most community banks, some small banks, and some credit unions offer auto equity loans.
 The rates for auto equity loans depend on your credit score, if you hurt your credit score and the value of your car.
 However, usually, these traditional lenders require that consumers have good credit score and credit history to qualify for an auto equity loan.
-On the other hand, some reputable online lenders offer auto equity loans to people with low credit score and credit history.
+On the other hand, some reputable online lenders offer cash for liens on car titles to people with low credit score and credit history.

 Car equity or registration loan providers typically do their evaluation and appraisal of your car, but it works similarly.
 You could get a loan using the equity in your car and your ability to pay a loan.
 The good news is that although you'll be getting a car collateral loan, you do not have to leave it behind.